retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 - Arduino IDE.
 Download for free at https://www.arduino.cc/
 - Windows OS (Tested on Windows 8 and higher versions).
 - Powershell ISE.
-- Cad software compatible with AutoLISP scripting.
+- Cad software compatible with AutoLISP scripting (Tested on Autocad).
+The following platforms are proved to be suitable with Autolisp:
+  - Autocad or any of its verticals.
+  - BricsCad.
+  - BabaCad.
+  - Archicad.

 **Hardware**
 - build status